What trends offer opportunities or pose threats in the European cocoa market?

 6. Health and wellness increasingly influence chocolate consumers

-Plant-based chocolate may not necessarily be free of animal products like dairy.
-Vegan chocolates are also growing in popularity because of dairy allergies, lactose intolerance, or consumers opting for a vegan lifestyle.
-Big chocolate manufacturers have increasingly been offering such products in recent years.
-For instance, in 2022 Lindt & Sprüngli expanded their dairy-free chocolate product portfolio.
+Vegan chocolate is also growing in popularity because of dairy allergies, lactose intolerance or consumers choosing a vegan lifestyle.
+Big chocolate manufacturers have increasingly been offering vegan products in recent years.
+For instance, in 2022, Lindt & Sprüngli expanded their dairy-free chocolate range.
 Nestlé introduced a vegan KitKat in the United Kingdom in 2021.
-There is also an increasing demand for protein-fortified chocolates.
+There is also an increasing demand for extra-protein chocolate.

 Tips: